MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/single-node-switchless.md

 - **Food, healthcare, finance, retail, government facilities**.
 Some food, healthcare, finance, and retail scenarios can apply this option to minimize their costs without impacting core operations and business transactions.

-Although Software Defined Networking (SDN) Layer 3 (L3) services are fully supported on this pattern, routing services such as as Border Gateway Protocol (BGP) may need to be configured on the firewall device on the top of the rack (TOR) switch.
+Although Software Defined Networking (SDN) Layer 3 (L3) services are fully supported on this pattern, routing services such as as Border Gateway Protocol (BGP) may need to be configured on the firewall device for the top of the rack (TOR) switch.

 Network security features such as microsegmentation and Quality of Service (QoS) don't require extra configuration for the firewall device, as they're implemented at the virtual network adapter layer.
 For more information, see [Microsegmentation with Azure Stack HCI]https://techcommunity.microsoft.com/t5/azure-stack-blog/microsegmentation-with-azure-stack-hci/ba-p/2276339).